wayzeek/CustomGPT/README.md

 # 🤖 CustomGPT - Chat with your Data 📚

-CustomGPT is a sophisticated, multilingual chatbot platform designed to streamline the extraction, processing, and interaction with text data from PDF documents.
-Leveraging advanced NLP and machine learning models, it enables rich, interactive communication across multiple languages, making it ideal for businesses and educational institutions dealing with diverse document formats.
+CustomGPT is a *sophisticated*, **multilingual chatbot** designed to streamline the *extraction, processing, and interaction* with text data from **PDF documents**.\
+Leveraging *advanced NLP* and *machine learning models*, it enables *rich*, *interactive communication* across multiple languages, making it ideal for businesses, educational institutions or individuals dealing with diverse document formats.

 ## 📚 Table of Contents